abderrazakiazzi/OpencvProjects/README.md

 # OpencvProjects

-in this project, i will add many application based on the library  opencv 2.4.13 version.
+in this repository, you will find several application of computer vision based on the library  opencv 2.4.13 version.

+First application : Shadow detection